I just finished reading an excellent book called The Lifestyle Blueprint.

 - Ernst & Young

 This isn’t me telling you to go or not go to college.
-Just make sure that you’ve researched the decision and you know exactly what you’re getting into.
+Just make sure you’ve researched the decision and know exactly what you’re getting into.
 I’ll leave you with a quote from Laura Lorenzetti:

 “The four-year degree isn’t gone altogether, but we’re starting to see a shift in what these companies are looking for.
 There’s a growing emphasis on skills over school as they compete for top talent.
 People still see the four-year degree as a signaling factor, but companies are taking experience as seriously as a four-year college degree.”